japila-books/spark-sql-internals/docs/spark-sql-DataFrame.md

 DataFrames use the [Catalyst logical query optimizer](Optimizer.md) to produce efficient queries (and so they are supposed to be faster than corresponding RDD-based queries).

-NOTE: Your DataFrames can also be type-safe and moreover further improve their performance through spark-sql-Encoder.adoc[specialized encoders] that can significantly cut serialization and deserialization times.
+NOTE: Your DataFrames can also be type-safe and moreover further improve their performance through spark-sql-Encoder.md[specialized encoders] that can significantly cut serialization and deserialization times.

-You can enforce types on spark-sql-Row.adoc[generic rows] and hence bring type safety (at compile time) by <<as, encoding rows into type-safe `Dataset` object>>.
+You can enforce types on spark-sql-Row.md[generic rows] and hence bring type safety (at compile time) by <<as, encoding rows into type-safe `Dataset` object>>.
 As of Spark 2.0 it is a preferred way of developing Spark applications.

 === [[features]] Features of DataFrame

-A `DataFrame` is a collection of "generic" spark-sql-Row.adoc[Row] instances (as `RDD[Row]`) and a spark-sql-schema.adoc[schema].
+A `DataFrame` is a collection of "generic" spark-sql-Row.md[Row] instances (as `RDD[Row]`) and a spark-sql-schema.md[schema].

-NOTE: Regardless of how you create a `DataFrame`, it will always be a pair of `RDD[Row]` and spark-sql-StructType.adoc[StructType].
+NOTE: Regardless of how you create a `DataFrame`, it will always be a pair of `RDD[Row]` and spark-sql-StructType.md[StructType].

 === SQLContext, spark, and Spark shell

 You use https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.SQLContext[org.apache.spark.sql.SQLContext] to build DataFrames and execute SQL queries.

-The quickest and easiest way to work with Spark SQL is to use spark-shell.adoc[Spark shell] and `spark` object.
+The quickest and easiest way to work with Spark SQL is to use spark-shell.md[Spark shell] and `spark` object.

 ```
 scala> spark